Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-1. Box/Lab#1_Box_Eng.md

   Installation Steps (Control using the 'Enter key' and the 'arrow keys'.)

   1. On the language selection screen, set the language to English.
-  2. **(Important)** On the “Installer update available” screen, select “Continue without updating”.
-  3. On the “Keyboard configuration” screen, set all options to English (US).
+  2. On the “Keyboard configuration” screen, set all options to English (US).
-  4. On the “Choose the type of installation” screen, ensure that “Ubuntu Server” is selected (marked with an (X)), then click Done.
+  3. On the “Choose the type of installation” screen, ensure that “Ubuntu Server” is selected (marked with an (X)), then click Done.
-  5. Enter the “Network configuration” screen and click “Edit IPv4” as shown below.
+  4. Enter the “Network configuration” screen and click “Edit IPv4” as shown below.
      ![Ubuntu Network](./img/ubuntu_network.png)
-  6. Configure the settings based on the information below.
+  5. Configure the settings based on the information below.

      > IPv4 Method → Manual
      >